voedger/voedger-docs/README.md

 **Product owners**

-- Focus your team on the needs of the business, not on system programming.
+- Direct your team's focus towards business needs rather than on tricky system programming.
-- Deliver features in weeks, not months (or in months, not years).
+- Accelerate feature delivery to weeks instead of months, or months instead of years.

 **System Architects**

 - **Choosing a technology stack**.
 You do not need to choose technology stack components.
 Voedger is all-on-one, no choice.
 - **Solution architecture**.
-Effective architecture is already developed, just use it.
+Leverage an already developed, efficient architecture.

 **Developers**

 - **System programming**.
 Creating users, authentication, authorization, sharding, sync, queues processing, service mesh, logging, monitoring etc. - save your time, it is already implemented.
 - **Application programming**.
-Describe most of your needs using VSQL.
-It is not enough?
-Provide your own Extensions, development process is very easy.
+Describe data and data transformations using VSQL.
+Need more?
+Easily extend functionality with your own Extensions; the development process is straightforward.
 - **Performance optimization**.
 Comes optimized - caching, sharding, batching, zero memory allocations in hot paths etc.

 **DevOps**

+- **Be cloud-agnostic**.
+Just provide nodes running vanilla Linux, and Voedger will do the rest.
 - **Deployment**.
 Zero Downtime Deployment is at your service.
 - **Logging and monitoring**.
-Dashboards, alerts, logs - all in one place.
+Dashboards, alerts, logs - all in one place, configured and ready to use.

  ## What Voedger can do?